wildfly/quickstart/ejb-security/README.md

 * Be sure to [Add the Application Users](#add-the-application-users) as described above.
 * To deploy the server project, right-click on the `${project.artifactId}` project and choose `Run As` --> `Run on Server`.
 * You are presented with a browser login challenge.
 Enter the credentials as described above to access and test the running application.
+* Be sure to [Restore the Original Server Configuration](#restore-the-original-server-configuration) when you have completed testing this quickstart.

 ## Debug the Application